Wireless random-access networks with bipartite interference graphs: Algorithm

 \subsection{Definition of the algorithm}

 The algorithm takes as input the bipartite graph $G = ((U,V), E)$ and gives as output a sequence of triples that is needed to characterise the transition time, namely,

-where $Y_k$ is a random variable with values in $\{1, \dots, N \}$ describing the index of the node in $V$ selected at step $k$, $\bar{d}_k \in \mathbb{N}$ is the degree of the selected node, and $n_k \in \mathbb{N}$ is a parameter that counts how many possibilities there are at step $k$ to choose the next node in $V$ (uniformly at random) from the remaining nodes with least degree.
+where $Y_k$ is a random variable with values in $\{1, \dots, N \}$ describing the index of the node in $V$ selected at step $k$, $\bar{d}_k \in \mathbb{N}$ is the degree of the selected node in the graph remaining after $k-1$ steps, and $n_k \in \mathbb{N}$ is a parameter that counts how many possibilities there are at step $k$ to choose the next node in $V$ (uniformly at random) from the remaining nodes with least degree.
 Sometimes we will write $v_k^*$ instead of $v_{Y_k}$ to emphasise that the network is following a specific order while activating the nodes.
 The integer $N = |V|$ represents the number of iterations of the algorithm.